Amplitude-Independent Machine Learning for PPG through Visibility Graphs and Transfer Learning: Introduction

-These algorithms have demonstrated strong performance, however, several limitations prevent their more widespread use in practice.
-These include: \begin{itemize} \item A considerable amount of preprocessing based on manually designed rules is required, such as a manual selection of intrinsic mode functions.\ \item Existing algorithms are sensitive to parameter choice and may not generalise well across different datasets.\ \item The majority of approaches employ the magnitude of the PPG signal as an input feature, which can be easily influenced by factors such as age, skin thickness, and skin tones.\ \item Numerous methods directly work with features extracted from temporal domain PPG signals, making them highly sensitive to signal quality and effects of affine transformations.\ \item Many existing solutions necessitate complex feature extraction operations. \end{itemize} To address these issues, we propose an algorithm that combines the visibility graph and transfer learning techniques.
-By virtue of the visibility graph approach, the time series of the PPG signal is transferred into a complex graph network which preserves the structural information while discarding the magnitude information.
-This provides an opportunity to create visibility graphs and use their adjacency matrices in the context of transfer learning, which has demonstrated robust performance in areas such as computer vision.
-This conjoint treatment of graphs and transfer learning offers several advantages: \begin{itemize} \item Robustness to affine transformations by virtue of the visibility graph. \item Use of only geometric information in the PPG signal, making the approach amplitude-independent. \item Minimal preprocessing requirements. \item Fast computation speed. \item Good generalisation across different tasks and datasets. \end{itemize}
+Although the existing works have demonstrated good performance, several limitations prevent their more widespread use in practice.
+These include: \begin{itemize} \item A considerable amount of preprocessing based on manually designed rules is required, such as a manual selection of intrinsic mode functions.\ \item Existing algorithms are sensitive to parameter choice and may not generalise well across different datasets.\ \item The majority of approaches employ the amplitude of the PPG signal as an input feature, which can be easily influenced by factors such as age, skin thickness, and skin tones.\ \item Numerous methods directly work with features extracted from temporal domain PPG signals, making them highly sensitive to signal quality and effects of affine transformations.\ \item Many existing solutions necessitate complex feature extraction operations.\ \item Some algorithms seek to apply computer vision algorithms in the field of biomedical signal processing, which may result in unavoidable compromises, as these algorithms are primarily designed for processing 2D images. \end{itemize}